 Cross-site Scripting (XSS) is a security vulnerability usually found in websites and/or web applications that accept user input such as search engines, login forms, message boards and comment boxes.
 Cybercriminals exploit this vulnerability by inputt

-A crypter is a software tool that can encrypt, obfuscate, and manipulate malware, making it undetectable to security programs.
-This is used by cybercriminals to create malware that can bypass security programs by presenting itself as a harmless progr
+A crypter is software that can encrypt, obfuscate, and manipulate malware, making it undetectable to security programs.
+It is used by cybercriminals to create malware that can bypass security programs by presenting itself as a harmless program until